sspanak/tt9/docs/user-manual.md

 - You can now go back to the settings and disable the on-screen numpad.
 The emoji and sticker panels will remain accessible until you restart the app or the phone.

 #### Traditional T9 does not appear immediately in some applications
-If you have opened an application where you can type, but TT9 does not wake up automatically, just start typing and it will.
-If it is still invisible, erase all text and press the OK key.
+If you have opened an application where you can type, but TT9 does not appear automatically, just start typing and it will.
 Alternatively, pressing the hotkeys to change [the input mode](#next-input-mode-key-default-press-) or the [language](#next-language-key-default-hold-) can also bring up TT9, when it is hidden.

-_Just typing something may work on one phone, but pressing OK may be the way on another one.
-It depends on the Android version and the device model._
+On some devices, TT9 may remain invisible, no matter what you do.
+In such cases, you have to enable [Always on Top](#always-on-top).

 **Long explanation.** The reason for this problem is Android is primarily designed for touchscreen devices.
 Hence, it expects you to touch the text/number field to show the keyboard.
 It is possible to make TT9 appear without this confirmation, but then, in some cases, Android will forget to hide it when it must.
 For example, it may remain visible after you have dialed a phone number or after you have submitted text in a search field.